-Food and Service: Buy organic, locally grown food as much as possible.
+Food and Service: Buy or request organic, locally grown food as much as possible.
 Use reusable utensils and dishes, as well as reusable napkins and tablecloths rather than paper.
-Serve beverages in containers such use a postcard format and request paper that is at least 30% post-consumer recycled content printed with vegetable inks.
+Serve beverages in containers such as punch bowls or pitchers, and serve condiments in bulk containers rather than individual packets.
+Eliminate plastic stirrers and straws.
+Serve buffet style, rather than box-lunch style.